 Transitionary lines, where outdoor meets indoor.
 Nature infiltrating or reclaiming its territory, reconnecting humans with nature, reflecting on their own relationship with the spaces they inhabit and the natural world that surrounds them.
 Humans ARE Nature.

 Last month we were cleaning out an old building that we are about to renovate.
 Tucked away in the corner of one of the rooms lay a large and dusty black and white photograph.
 A landscape photo of a small village tucked away in the snow capped mountains.
 I have no idea where this village is or was or who the photographer is.
 It is most likely in the Spanish or French Pyrenees.

 Reflections on the natural world and human experience, the basis of our relation to ourselves and others on a cellular level; the basis of all life.
-Cells have memory.
-Even if your conscious mind has forgotten, your body remembers.
+Cells have memory, even if your mind has forgotten.

 The spheres, representing human cells ephemerally expand and collapse.
 They call for close viewing and physical awareness, while acknowledging the forces, both interior and exterior, that lie beyond our understanding or control.

 Last week I installed a stained glass in the side entrance of a restored farmhouse, La Rovira Nova, located just up the hill from my house in Santa Eulalia de Riuprimer.
 It took three of us to lift her into place!

 I worked together with the home owners to come up with this design and color palette.
 It’s such a cool process to create a piece of art for a specific location.
 I like to call it architectural art, where the piece of art also has a function to let light in but give privacy as well.
 This home beautifully combines stone, wood, metal, and now colored glass with lead.